Last updated: 7th December 2025

-If you’re wondering whether you should overpay on my mortgage, the answer depends on your financial goals and circumstances.
+If youre wondering whether to overpay on your mortgage the answer depends on your financial goals and circumstances

-A lot of this information is provided to our clients at Alexander Southwell Mortgages.
+A lot of this information is stuff weve already told our clients at Alexander Southwell Mortgages

 Key Takeaways

-- Weigh the benefits of overpaying against investing, especially in a rising interest rate environment, to align your financial strategy with your goals.
+- Weigh up the benefits of overpaying against the potential of investing, especially if interest rates are going up, and make sure your financial plan is working with your goals.

-- Use our overpayment calculator to see how much money you can save
+- Have a look at our overpayment calculator to see just how much you could save

 Understanding Mortgage Overpayments